revel/revel/README.md

 acknowledge my gratitude for @pushrax's hard work in assisting me in this release as well as other active community members in helping us fix bugs and further enhance Revel's features.
 Thank you!

+View the [v0.10.0 release notes](https://github.com/revel/revel/releases/tag/v0.10.0) for all of the relevant changes.

 - Brenden

 ### v1.0 Goal